Dialvive/Dialvive/README.md

   - :mailbox: Let's get in contact!
 E-mail me at diego.a.villalpando(at)ciencias.unam.mx
-  - :mag: I’m looking for colaborators with iOS development knowledge for a Sign Language related project.
   - :information_source: You can find more info about me at my [Linkedin](https://www.linkedin.com/in/diegovillalpando/)